 We are exposed to foreign currency risks that arise from normal business operations.
 These risks include the translation of local currency balances of foreign subsidiaries, transaction gains and losses associated with intercompany loans with foreign subsidiaries and transactions denominated in currencies other than a location's functional currency.
 Our objective is to minimize our exposure to these risks through a combination of normal operating activities and the use of foreign currency forward exchange contracts.
 Contracts are usually denominated in currencies of major industrial countries.
-The fair value of our foreign currency forward exchange contracts is an asset of \$13.5 million and a liability of \$36.4 million at September 30, 2017.
+The fair value of our foreign currency forward exchange contracts is an asset of \$22.0 million and a liability of \$7.2 million at September 30, 2018.
 We enter into these contracts with major financial institutions that we believe to be creditworthy.

 We do not enter into derivative financial instruments for speculative purposes.
-In 2017 and 2016, the relative strengthening of the U.S. dollar against foreign currencies had an unfavorable impact on our sales and results of operations.
-While future changes in foreign currency exchange rates are difficult to predict, our sales and profitability may be adversely affected if the U.S. dollar strengthens relative to 2017 levels.
+In 2018, the relative weakening of the U.S. dollar against foreign currencies had a favorable impact on our sales and results of operations.
+In 2017, the relative strengthening of the U.S. dollar against foreign currencies had an unfavorable impact on our sales and results of operations.
+While future changes in foreign currency exchange rates are difficult to predict, our sales and profitability may be adversely affected if the U.S. dollar strengthens relative to 2018 levels.

 Certain of our locations have assets and liabilities denominated in currencies other than their functional currencies.
 We enter into foreign currency forward exchange contracts to offset the transaction gains or losses associated with some of these assets and liabilities.
-For such assets and liabilities without offsetting foreign currency forward exchange contracts, a 10 percent adverse change in the underlying foreign currency exchange rates would reduce our pre-tax income by approximately \$21.4 million.
+For such assets and liabilities without offsetting foreign currency forward exchange contracts, a 10 percent adverse change in the underlying foreign currency exchange rates would reduce our pre-tax income by approximately \$21.0 million.

 We record all derivatives on the balance sheet at fair value regardless of the purpose for holding them.
 The use of foreign currency forward exchange contracts allows us to manage transactional exposure to exchange rate fluctuations as the gains or losses incurred on these contracts will offset, in whole or in part, losses or gains on the underlying foreign currency exposure.
 Derivatives that are not designated as hedges for accounting purposes are adjusted to fair value through earnings.
 For derivatives that are hedges, depending on the nature of the hedge, changes in fair value are either offset by changes in the fair value of the hedged assets, liabilities or firm commitments through earnings or recognized in other comprehensive loss until the hedged item is recognized in earnings.
 We recognize the ineffective portion of a derivative's change in fair value in earnings immediately.
-There was no impact on earnings due to ineffective hedges in 2017 or 2016.
+There was no impact on earnings due to ineffective hedges in 2018 or 2017.
 A hypothetical 10 percent adverse change in underlying foreign currency exchange rates associated with the hedged exposures and related contracts would not be significant to our financial condition or results of operations.